 A completed Project Summary (not a 4-H record book) is required.
 Plans and directions are to be attached to the entry.
+Exhibits are non-perishable entries and are due Tuesday January 21, 2020.

 It is recommended that the Project Summary, plans and directions be submitted in a folder properly labeled with exhibitor name and name of exhibit.
 Project summary forms are available from the Youth Fair office.